canmom/canmom.github.io/_posts/rpgs/2018-05-01-sumi-sergrim.md

 ### Attacks and abilities
 **Pact Greatsword:** melee +4, 2d6+2 dmg\\
-**Thunderclap:** everyone within 5ft must make Con save, DC 13, or take 1d6 dmg\\
+**Thunderclap:** everyone within 5ft must make Con save, DC 14, or take 1d6 dmg\\
 **Mage Armour:** increase AC to 13.\\
 **Pact of the Blade:** summon a melee weapon as an action.
 Counts as a magical weapon.\\
 **Gaze of Two Minds:** perceive through another creature's senses.\\
-**Dissonant Whispers:** requires one spell slot. one creature within 60ft must make Wis save, DC 13, or take 4d6 damage and be forced to move away as far as possible. successful save = half damage only.\\
+**Dissonant Whispers:** requires one spell slot. one creature within 60ft must make Wis save, DC 14, or take 4d6 damage and be forced to move away as far as possible. successful save = half damage only.\\
-**Shatter:** requires one spell splot. everyone in a 10ft-radius sphere must make Con save, DC 13, or take 3d8 damage, doubled if they're inorganic. successful save = half damage.
+**Shatter:** requires one spell splot. everyone in a 10ft-radius sphere must make Con save, DC 14, or take 3d8 damage, doubled if they're inorganic. successful save = half damage.
 Also damages anything mundane object that nobody's carrying.\\
 **Armour of Agathys:** requires one spell slot. gain 10 temporary HP and any creature that hits me in melee takes 10 cold damage until I lose the temp HP.\\
 **Spider Climb:** requires one spell slot. whoever I cast it on can walk on walls and ceilings.
-Lasts for an hour.
+Lasts for an hour.\\
+**Hex:** set a target.
+Deal 1d6 extra damage on every attack on that target.
+If the target dies before 1h concentration is up, bonus action to transfer to a new target.

 ## Spellcasting
 **Spell slots:** 2\\
-**Spell level:** 1\\
+**Spell slot level:** 2nd\\
-**Spell save DC:** 13\\
+**Spell save DC:** 14\\
-**Spell attack modifier:** +5\\
+**Spell attack modifier:** +6\\
 **Spellcasting ability:** Cha

 Can cast any known spell by spending one spell slot.
 Regain all spells after short or long rest.